Indirectly Related Articles / Articles Referencing Julian Jaynes's Theory

-While auditory hallucinations are considered a core psychotic symptom, central to the diagnosis of schizophrenia, it has long been recognized that persons who are not psychotic may also hear voices. ... we argue that hearing voices should be considered a dissociative experience, which under some conditions may have pathological consequences.
+While auditory hallucinations are considered a core psychotic symptom, central to the diagnosis of schizophrenia, it has long been recognized that persons who are not psychotic may also hear voices.
+There is an entrenched clinical belief that distinctions can be made between these groups, typically, on the basis of the perceived location or the 'third-person' perspective of the voices.
+While it is generally believed that such characteristics of voices have significant clinical implications, and are important in the differential diagnosis between dissociative and psychotic disorders, there is no research evidence in support of this.
+Voices heard by persons diagnosed schizophrenic appear to be indistinguishable, on the basis of their experienced characteristics, from voices heard by persons with dissociative disorders or by persons with no mental disorder at all.
+On this and other bases outlined in this article, we argue that hearing voices should be considered a dissociative experience, which under some conditions may have pathological consequences.
 In other words, we believe that, while voices may occur in the context of a psychotic disorder, they should not be considered a psychotic symptom.

 The idea of the self plays a pivotal role in human life.
 The most common way of conceptualizing the self may be called the free-floating or separative self.
 This amounts to treating the self as something away from the web of life and as something in need of protection and aggrandizement.
 Another major characteristic of the free-floating self is the belief in free will.
 There have been many studies questioning the empirical validity of free will, and this takes cudgels against the free-floating self-conception also.
 Even though some traits associated with this kind of self-conception might have had evolutionary advantages, it is not difficult to see that the moorings of many human problems can be traced to the separative self-conception.
 Therefore, efforts need to be made to develop an alternate way of understanding the self.
 It is contended in this chapter that the conception of the free-floating self is primarily a case of gut feeling of certainty and our present environment is conducive to overcome this inveterate way of understanding ourselves.